crossingts/cybersecurityfoundations/5.-cryptography-and-wireless-security/wireless-client-authentication-methods/README.md

 The WLC acts as a middleman in the client authentication process, controlling user access according to 802.1x and communicating with the authentication server using the EAP framework.

 The **Extensible Authentication Protocol (EAP)** is a flexible and scalable authentication framework.
 “EAP defines a set of common functions that actual authentication methods can use to authenticate users” (p.
 712).
-EAP is commonly integrated with the **IEEE 802.1x** port-based access control standard.&#x20;
+EAP is commonly integrated with the **IEEE 802.1x** port-based access control standard.

 The client authentication process involving a WLC is as follows: